jorshali/ai-for-developers/README.md

 ## Project Structure

-The project contains folders with examples to support the "AI for developers, not data scientists" series.
+The project contains folders with examples to support the "The Busy Developers Guide to GEN AI" e-book.
 Each folder contains the example for that part in the series.

-- [part1](part1): How to Build a REST Service that calls GPT
+- [part1](part1): Build a REST Service that calls an LLM
-- [part2](part2): Use JavaScript to stream LLM responses from a REST service
+- [part2](part2): Stream your LLM Responses
-- [part3](part3): How to setup a Vector Search with your data using JavaScript
+- [part3](part3): Create a Vector Search with custom data
+- [part4](part4): Supercharge your data with RAG

-For each part you'll find the following documentation:

-- `README.md`: provides a summary and the instructions to get the example up and running
+For each part you'll find a `README.md` with instructions to get the example up and running.
-- `tutorial.pdf`: provides the tutorial walk through along with concepts